 Welcome to Understanding your MS!
 Hi, I’m Megan Weigel.
 I’m an MS-certified Nurse Practitioner, who specializes in caring for people with multiple sclerosis.

-If you’ve found this video informative, be sure to explore AboveMS.com for more tips and information about living with MS. We’ll talk about how MS affects your body, as well as how healthcare professionals monitor it.
+In this series, we’ll cover a number of topics related to multiple sclerosis (MS).
+We’ll talk about how MS affects your body, as well as how healthcare professionals monitor it.
 We’ll also discuss disease modifying therapies, the goals of treatment, and how healthcare professionals can check if a treatment is working for you.
 Lastly, we’ll discuss taking care of your overall health.

 This video is brought to you by Biogen, and I am compensated for my time.
 Your healthcare team is your best resource for information regarding your healthcare and treatment.